One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 How to Treat a Minor Injury

-- Wash your hands- You want to prevent bacteria from making its way into the wound.
+- Wash your hands- You want to prevent bacteria from making their way into the wound.

 - Wash out the wound- Make sure you use clean water.
 If it is a burn, run cool water over it.

-- Apply antibiotic ointment- I always bring a little tube of Neosporin Antibiotic Ointment with me when I travel.
-This helps kill any bacteria that got into the wound and help prevent an infection from forming.
+- Apply antibiotic ointment- I always bring a little tube of antibiotic ointment with me when I travel.
+This helps kill any bacteria that got into the wound and helps prevent an infection from forming.